iifl-logo

 CHANGE IN NATURE OF BUSINESS, IF ANY.

-There are no changes in the nature of business in the financial year 2022-23.
+There has been no fundamental change in the nature of business of the Company during the year under review.

 BOARD EVALUATION

-Matrix setting out the skills/expertise/competence of the Board of Directors
+Matrix setting out the skiNs/expertise/competence of the Board of Directors

 NUMBER OF MEETINGS OF THE BOARD